eriosta/analytics-applications/books/README.md

 The `spearman_correlation` method performs Spearman correlation on the data and visualizes the correlation matrix.

 ## Summary Statistics
-* `Gender`: The mean difference is -0.164, which suggests that the proportion of males in the `Choice==1` group is lower than that in the `Choice==0` group.
-The Satterthwaite t-test statistic is 7.52, and the p-value is very small (less than 0.001), indicating that the mean difference is statistically significant.
+`Gender`: The mean difference is -0.164, which suggests that the proportion of males in the `Choice==1` group is lower than that in the `Choice==0` group.
+The Satterthwaite t-test* statistic is 7.52, and the p-value is very small (less than 0.001), indicating that the mean difference is statistically significant.

-* `Amount_purchased`: The mean difference is 24.12, which suggests that the `Choice==1` group tends to purchase more than the `Choice==0` group.
-The Mann-Whitney U test statistic is 8.53e+05, and the p-value is very small (less than 0.001), indicating that the mean difference is statistically significant.
+`Amount_purchased`: The mean difference is 24.12, which suggests that the `Choice==1` group tends to purchase more than the `Choice==0` group.
+The Mann-Whitney U test** statistic is 8.53e+05, and the p-value is very small (less than 0.001), indicating that the mean difference is statistically significant.

-* `Frequency`: The mean difference is -4.41, which suggests that the `Choice==1` group tends to have lower frequency of purchases compared to the `Choice==0` group.
+`Frequency`: The mean difference is -4.41, which suggests that the `Choice==1` group tends to have lower frequency of purchases compared to the `Choice==0` group.
 The Satterthwaite t-test statistic is 15.38, and the p-value is very small (less than 0.001), indicating that the mean difference is statistically significant.

-* `Last_purchase`: The mean difference is 0.87, which suggests that the `Choice==1` group tends to have a more recent last purchase compared to the `Choice==0` group.
+`Last_purchase`: The mean difference is 0.87, which suggests that the `Choice==1` group tends to have a more recent last purchase compared to the `Choice==0` group.
 The Satterthwaite t-test statistic is -5.91, and the p-value is very small (less than 0.001), indicating that the mean difference is statistically significant.

-* `First_purchase`: The mean difference is -0.51, which suggests that the `Choice==1` group tends to have a later first purchase compared to the `Choice==0` group, but this difference is not statistically significant at the 0.05 level (p-value = 0.502).
+`First_purchase`: The mean difference is -0.51, which suggests that the `Choice==1` group tends to have a later first purchase compared to the `Choice==0` group, but this difference is not statistically significant at the 0.05 level (p-value = 0.502).

-* `P_Child`, `P_Youth`, `P_Cook`, `P_DIY`: The mean differences for these covariates are small and not statistically significant, based on the p-values being greater than 0.05.
+`P_Child`, `P_Youth`, `P_Cook`, `P_DIY`: The mean differences for these covariates are small and not statistically significant, based on the p-values being greater than 0.05.

-* `P_Art`: The mean difference is 0.57, which suggests that the "Other" group tends to purchase more from the Art department compared to the non-"Other" group.
+`P_Art`: The mean difference is 0.57, which suggests that the `Choice==1` group tends to purchase more from the Art department compared to the `Choice==0` group.
 The Satterthwaite t-test statistic is -14.58, and the p-value is very small (less than 0.001), indicating that the mean difference is statistically significant.

+*Satterthwaite t-test assumes non-normally distributed data with unequal variances

+**Mann-Whitney U test assumes non-normally distributed data with equal variances

 # Results
 ## Performance